 This seems pretty common-sense but can be difficult for those who’ve previously pushed themselves to the extreme.
 I thought tiredness meant weakness, but I was SO wrong.
 I started to recognise that my body was talking to me and for years I was ignoring the signs that I needed to SLOW DOWN and rest.
 Subsequently I had days where I had more energy than I’d ever experienced before to think, be productive in other areas of my life, and still enjoy a bit of exercise.

 4. I decided to quit the gym

 Something I never thought I’d do, but it was a place that never ‘sparked joy’ as Marie Kondo puts it.
 It always reminded me of the days I pushed too hard and I needed a new environment and clean state to start exercising in a more balanced way again.
 So, I started practicing Pilates, Yoga, and going for walks instead.
-Then when I was ready I joined up to a studio that ran group exercise classes, and loved the community environment and friendships I built through that.
+Then when I was ready I joined a studio that ran group exercise classes and loved the community environment and friendships I built through that.

 This whole process above took me YEARS, but now I can honestly say I have a very healthy and balanced relationship with exercise, and I now move my body to have fun!